Access control control procedure

 Multi factor authentication

-MFA is configured on a conditional policy basis for all staff accessible systems and services and a subset of student services.
+MFA is configured on a conditional policy basis for all accessible systems and services.
 The parameters of the conditional policy enforcement include but are not limited to; source asset, source location, target services/system, data classification and user type.

 This tiered approach to system access broadly reflects the classification of the information stored in those systems.
 The University reserves the right to increase the security controls required to access certain systems based on ongoing risk assessments.